Why choose this course

 Physics is simply the study of nature.
 It aspires to give us answers to the questions that cry out for explanation.
 Our MSc in Physics allows you to explore and expand our understanding of the world, equipping you to address the challenges our society faces.

 Our Department of Physics is home to inspirational research activity and excellent teaching.
 Our research spans the breadth of modern physics and is supported by advanced facilities.

-We collaborate with a variety of partners across the academic, public and industry communities, including the National Physical Laboratory.
+We collaborate with a variety of partners across academia, public life and industry, including the National Physical Laboratory.

 What you will study

 Our MSc in Physics is a flexible course, allowing you to tailor your studies by selecting modules from a wide range of fundamental and applied physics topics.
 The application-focused modules are co-taught by practitioners in public service and industry to ensure students gain workplace-relevant insight.

 An 11-week dissertation project will give you the opportunity to apply your new knowledge and skills to a project relevant to pioneering research.
 Many of these are undertaken in collaboration with leading industry partners.

 Equality and diversity